 If you’re staying too far from Lombok’s International Airport, make sure to arrange for a cab service till any hotel which will, in turn, provide an airport shuttle service.

 I’d like to mention here that even though my friend and I could invest just 5 days on our trip to Lombok, you should certainly spend more time here.
-In fact, on my next trip, I plan to invest more time on Lombok alone.
-Reason being, a lot of locales are still left to be explored.
+In fact, on my next trip, I plan to invest more time in Lombok alone.
+The reason being, a lot of locales are still left to be explored.

 I hope my itinerary for Lombok helps all my fellow travelers.
 If you have any questions to ask, feel free to post them in the comments section below.